ResearchObject/ro2019/submitting.md

 RO2019 encourages _open peer review_, and recommend that reviewers are named and attributed; however reviewers may be anonymous if so desired.
 Reviewers are welcome to publish their reviews using the same guidelines as the research articles.

+Peer reviews will be published on the RO2019 website following the workshop.

 ## Contact

-For any questions, email the RO2019 Workshop Organizers at [ro2019@easychair.org ](mailto:ro2019@easychair.org)
+For any questions, email the RO2019 Workshop Organizers at [ro2019@easychair.org](mailto:ro2019@easychair.org)

 ## Guidance